futurelogic/trade_tracker/README.md

 # Trade Tracker

 Welcome to the trade document builder.
 This app will help you build your trade documents when evaluating trades.
+This app is built with Python 3, as such having Python 3 installed is a prerequisite.

+To run the app, execute program.py

+Ex:

+cd ~/trade_tracker
+python3 program.py -n

 When initializing the app, you must use a flag to specify what you would like to do...